chicken55pvzrebalanced/Plants-vs.-Zombies-Rebalanced/README.md

+Description:

+Plants vs. Zombies 2 Rebalanced is a fan game made to rebalance the experience of Plants vs. Zombies 2 and completely rework some plants, zombies worlds and more.

+This mod is based off Plants vs. Zombies 2 Gardendless and requires it to be installed.

 To install, move the ZIP file inside the gpNext/packs directory inside of Plants vs. Zombies 2 Gardnedless.

+Installation:

+To install Plants vs. Zombies 2 Gardendless, go to: https://pvzge.com/en/download/

 To access the gpNext/packs, press f9 and "open folder" on the bottom.

 For more, go to pvzge.com/en!